-In this free webinar, Yuling An – product manager of machine learning and informatics for materials science at Schrödinger, Inc – demonstrates that machine learning, which often ignores the underlying physics, and physics-based modelling, which may require intensive computing resources, can naturally complement each other to create not only predictive models but also new materials with desired properties over an extensive design space.
+In this webinar recording, Yuling An – product manager of machine learning and informatics for materials science at Schrödinger, Inc – demonstrates that machine learning, which often ignores the underlying physics, and physics-based modelling, which may require intensive computing resources, can naturally complement each other to create not only predictive models but also new materials with desired properties over an extensive design space.

 - Hear about examples of recent progress in de novo OLED materials design